deploymenttheory/terraform-provider-jamfpro/docs/resources/user_initiated_enrollment_settings.md

 <a id="nestedblock--directory_service_group_enrollment_settings"></a>
 ### Nested Schema for `directory_service_group_enrollment_settings`

-Required:

-- `directory_service_group_id` (String) id of the Directory Service group to configure enrollment access for.
-Maps to request field 'groupId'
-- `directory_service_group_name` (String) Name of the Directory Service group to configure enrollment access for.
-Maps to request field 'name'
-- `ldap_server_id` (String) The unique identifier of the Directory Service group id.

 Optional:

 - `allow_group_to_enroll_institutionally_owned_devices` (Boolean) Whether directory group can perform user initiated device enrollment for iOS/iPadOS institutionally owned devices.
 Maps to request field 'enterpriseEnrollmentEnabled'
 - `allow_group_to_enroll_personal_and_institutionally_owned_devices_via_ade` (Boolean) Whether directory group can perform user initiated device enrollment for iOS/iPadOS by signing in to their device using a Managed Apple ID with ade.
 Maps to request field 'accountDrivenUserEnrollmentEnabled'
 - `allow_group_to_enroll_personally_owned_devices` (Boolean) Whether directory group can perform user initiated device enrollment for iOS/iPadOS personally owned devices.
 Maps to request field 'personalEnrollmentEnabled'
+- `directory_service_group_id` (String) id of the Directory Service group to configure enrollment access for.
+Maps to request field 'groupId'
+- `directory_service_group_name` (String) Name of the Directory Service group to configure enrollment access for.
+Maps to request field 'name'
+- `id` (String) The unique identifier of the Directory Service group enrollment setting id.
+Only ID '1' is valid as it represents the built-in 'All Directory Service Users' group.
+- `ldap_server_id` (String) The unique identifier of the Directory Service group id.
 - `require_eula` (Boolean) Upon enrollment is the eula required to be accepted
-- `site_id` (String) ID of the Site to allow this LDAP user group to select during enrollment
+- `site_id` (String) ID of the Site to allow this LDAP user group to select during enrollment.
+Set to '-1' for no site.

-Read-Only:

-- `id` (String) The unique identifier of the Directory Service group enrollment setting id.

 <a id="nestedblock--messaging"></a>